10 Tips for Successful Inventory Planning

 While some vendors will offer to process restocks on your behalf, you should treat such offers with caution.

 Yes, this might seem like a simple way to protect your business from shortages, cut labour costs and guarantee supplies, but a vendor’s priority will always be to sell you as much as they can.
-Your priority, however, should be to hit that sweet spot between having enough stock to keep up with demand and not tying too much cash up in your warehouse.

 If you’re concerned about stock shortages, create a bespoke inventory planning system that takes into account the ebb and flow of demand.
 Better still, let an advanced inventory planning system take charge of restocks for you.